-Erik Oshel’s first visit with a primary care provider last October was his first in several years.
+Erik Oshel’s first visit with a primary care provider in October 2020 was his first in several years.
 It was memorable – for the wrong reasons.

 Oshel, 44, a machine operator with an Englewood-based medical device manufacturer, knew he was overdue for a medical checkup.
 He admits he was “afraid to step on the scale” – he tipped in at 240 pounds, about 25 more than he wanted – and had a host of other confusing symptoms, including memory issues, fatigue, frequent urination and constant thirst.

 During the clinic visit at UCHealth Internal Medicine – Anschutz Medical Campus, Dr. Linda Overholser ordered a full blood screen.
 The results revealed a shocking number.
 Oshel’s blood glucose level was over 300, more than double the normal level.
 He had Type 2 diabetes, a disease that impairs the body’s ability to produce insulin, the hormone that metabolizes blood sugar.

 Overholser quickly consulted a UCHealth endocrinologist, who prescribed the medication metformin to control his blood sugar.
 Soon after, Oshel had to begin taking insulin injections.

 The news from the checkup wasn’t all bad.
 For one thing, Oshel had caught his Type 2 diabetes and begun treatment.
 Unchecked, the disease can produce a host of other severe medical complications, including kidney and cardiovascular disease, eye damage, foot issues and more.
 The diagnosis also helped to explain those confusing problems he’d noticed.